TrueRegin/Simple-Frontend/README.md

      module: {
           rules: [
                {
-                    // Remove this object if your project doesn't use html
                     test: /\.html/,
                     use: ['html-loader'],
                },
                {
-                    // Remove this object if your project doesn't use typescript
                     test: /\.ts/,
                     use: ['ts-loader'],
                     exclude: /node_modules/,
                },
                {
-                    // Remove this line
                     test: /\.(svg|png|jpe?g|gif)$/,
                     use: {
                          loader: 'file-loader',